-2. Sunram-Lea SI, Foster JK, Durlacher P, Perez C (2001): Glucose facilitation of cognitive performance in healthy young adults: examination of the influence of fast-duration, time of day and pre-consumption plasma glucose levels.
+- Sunram-Lea SI, Foster JK, Durlach P, Perez C (2001): Glucose facilitation of cognitive performance in healthy young adults: examination of the influence of fast-duration, time of day and pre-consumption plasma glucose levels.
 Psychopharmacology 157: 46-54.

-4. And Bolton-Smith C Woodward M (1994): Dietary composition and fat to sugar ratios in relation to obesity.
+- Bolton-Smith C and Woodward M (1994): Dietary composition and fat to sugar ratios in relation to obesity.
 International Journal of Obesity 18: 820-828.
-I

-5. Janssen et al. (2005) Comparison of overweight and obesity prevalence in school-aged youth from 34 countries and their relationships with physical activity and dietary patterns.
+- Janssen I et al. (2005) Comparison of overweight and obesity prevalence in school-aged youth from 34 countries and their relationships with physical activity and dietary patterns.
 Obesity Reviews 6: 123-132.

 - Anderson GH and Woodend D. (2003) Consumption of sugars and the regulation of short-term satiety and food intake.
 American Journal of Clinical Nutrition; 78:(suppl):843S-849S.

 - Johnson L et al. (2007) Is sugar-sweetened beverage consumption associated with increased fatness in children?
 Nutrition 23 (7-8): 557-563.

 - Malik VS et al (2006) Intake of sugar-sweetened beverages and weight gain: a systematic review.
 American Journal of Clinical Nutrition, Vol. 84, No. 2, 274-288.